You are currently viewing HOW TO CHANGE THE MAXIMUM SPEED OF YOUR DRIVE SYSTEM

 What a great decision you made purchasing a drive system.
 Have you been enjoying learning all the different ways the new drive system can benefit your work environment?
-After testing the system, you realize that the speed isn’t exactly what you were planning.
+After testing the system, you realize the speed isn’t exactly what you planned.
 Maybe it’s a little too fast or too slow.
-Whichever it is, don’t fret, we’ve got you covered.
-After reading this and following along, we’ll have your system driving at the perfect speed for your operation.
+Whichever it is, don’t fret; we’ve covered it.
+After reading this and following along, your system will drive at the perfect speed for your operation.

-Let’s start by going over the tools required for a motor speed change.
+Let’s start by reviewing the tools required for a motor speed change.

 Your drive system consists of a Roboteq motor controller.
 A USB Connector of type B, shown in Figure 1, is needed to connect the motor controller to your computer.